 Why do you think that changing ocean conditions are behind the recent snow crab and Chinook and chum salmon declines?

-We have been studying Alaska marine ecosystems for more than two decades.
+We have been studying Alaska marine ecosystems for more than 50 years.
 During 2014–2016, we observed a series of marine heatwaves in the north Pacific focused mostly on the Gulf of Alaska.
 In 2018 and 2019, additional heatwaves reached the Bering Sea.
 Sea ice was at an all-time low, and bottom temperatures at an all-time high.
-These heatwaves were something we had never seen in the 50-plus years of our fisheries research surveys in the Bering Sea.
-These marine heatwaves are projected to increase in frequency and duration due to climate change.
-During and after these recent events, together with federal, state, academic, industry and private sector research partners, and Alaska Indigenous community members, we have observed dramatic declines among some species.
+These heatwaves were something we had never seen in the history of our fisheries research surveys in the Bering Sea.
+Marine heatwaves are projected to increase in frequency and duration due to climate change.
+During and after these recent events, together with federal, state, academic, industry and private sector research partners, and Alaska Indigenous community members, we have observed dramatic declines in some species.